PrimeSolar/docs/CONTRIBUTING.md

 ## How do I make a code contribution?

 Are you new to open source contribution?
-Wondering how contributions work in our project?
+Wondering how contributions work in my project?
 Here's a quick rundown.

 Find an issue that you're interested in addressing, or a feature that you'd like to add.
-You can use [this view](https://github.com/FirstSolar/docs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which helps new contributors find easy gateways into our project.
+You can use [this view](https://github.com/FirstSolar/docs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which helps new contributors find easy gateways into my project.

 ### Step 1: Make a fork